This post may include affiliate links. Thank you for your support.

 While this delightful butternut squash recipe is pretty perfect as written, there is always plenty of room for you to customize it to your needs and preferences.
 Here are a few ideas to get your wheels turning:

-• Dairy-Free/Vegan – Simply swap in your favorite vegan butter and coconut cream or unsweetened plant-based creamer to make this a vegan-friendly side.
+• Dairy-Free/Vegan.
+Swap in your favorite vegan butter and coconut cream or unsweetened plant-based creamer to make this a vegan-friendly side.

-• Loaded I absolutely love this mash garnished with a few pats of room-temperature salted butter, a generous drizzle of pure maple syrup, and plenty of fresh cracked black pepper.
-You can also add a little texture by topping your mashed squash with pepitas (toasted pumpkin seeds) for a bit of nutty flavor, and/or some bacon bits for salty, savory yumminess.
+• Loaded.
+I absolutely love this mash garnished with a few pats of room-temperature salted butter, a generous drizzle of pure maple syrup, and plenty of fresh cracked black pepper.
+You can also add a little texture by topping your mashed squash with pepitas (toasted pumpkin seeds) for a bit of nutty flavor, and/or some bacon bits or candied bacon for salty, savory yumminess.

-• Sweet Potato Casserole-Style – Add some chopped toasted pecans and a generous sprinkling of marshmallows, then broil or torch to golden, ooey-gooey perfection.
+• Squash Casserole-Style.
+Add some chopped toasted pecans and a generous sprinkling of marshmallows, then broil or torch to golden, ooey-gooey perfection.

-• Spicy – Want more of a southwestern vibe for your holiday side?
-Try adding some chopped chipotle chiles in adobo sauce and a bit of cayenne pepper. to your mashed squash.
+• Spicy Mashed Squash.
+Try adding some chopped chipotle chiles in adobo sauce and a bit of cayenne pepper to your mashed squash.
 I suggest starting with just one chipotle and then increasing from there!

 This recipe for mashed butternut squash comes together with just 10 minutes of hands-on time.
 Here’s how it’s done:

 1. Prep.
-Arrange the oven rack to the middle position.
 Preheat the oven to 425F.
 Line a baking sheet with parchment paper or aluminum foil (for easy cleanup).

 2. Prepare Squash.
 Cut the squash in half, lengthwise, from root to tip.
 Use a spoon to scoop out and discard the seeds (or save them for roasting!).
 Pierce the cut sides of the squash all over using a fork.
 Rub the oil all over the cut side of squash.
 Season generously with salt and pepper.

 3. Roast.
 Arrange the squash cut-side-down on the prepared baking sheet.
-Bake in the oven for 40-50 minutes, or until the squash is extremely fork tender and the edges are caramelized.
+Bake in the oven for 40-50 minutes, or until the squash is extremely fork tender.

 5. Mash.
 Use a large spoon to carefully scoop out the insides of the squash and transfer to a large mixing bowl.
 Use a potato masher or a handheld mixer on low to mash the squash until creamy.

 6. Add Flavor.
 Add the butter, sweeteners, herbs, and spices to the bowl.
-Season with ½ teaspoon salt and ¼ teaspoon ground black pepper.
-Mash or mix on low to combine.
-Add the cream to the bowl.
-Mix on low to combine, then slowly increase the speed to medium and beat until the squash mixture is smooth and fluffy, about 2 minutes.
+Then, mash or mix on low to combine.
+Add the cream to the bowl and then mx on low to combine.
+Next, slowly increase the speed to medium and beat until the squash mixture is smooth and fluffy.

 7. Adjust For Taste.
 Taste and add more salt or seasonings for flavor; sugar or maple for sweetness; cream or butter for richness.